 The advantages of predictive maintenance (PdM) technology in asset-intensive environments are similar.
 While the common methodologies of corrective and preventative maintenance certainly provide value, PdM advances effectively improve maintenance strategies like GPS has for road trips.

 Advantages of Predictive Maintenance

 Studies show that the longer it takes to identify impending failures in equipment, the cost of repair also rises and the downtime for that equipment extends.
 These same studies show that predictive maintenance technology is more effective at detecting impending failures in equipment sooner in the P-F (potential-functional failure) curve.
-So, what are the things you should know to best take advantage of PdM?
+So, what are the things you should know to enjoy the advantages of predictive maintenance?

 1. Time is not a good predictor of failure

 A study by Nowlan and Heap for United Airlines (1978) demonstrated that only 11 percent of the total failure modes were time based; thus, 89 percent of existing failure modes cannot effectively be addressed with traditional time based methodologies.
 Put another way, preventative and corrective maintenance techniques are an incomplete maintenance strategy.
 Conversely, PdM technology allows the user to detect potential and hidden failures and schedule maintenance at optimal time periods or act.

 2. The time to repair the roof is when the sun is shining

 Predictive maintenance improves the reliability of equipment by predicting failures.
 By doing so, it not only saves money, it also improves the overall safety of the facility.
 But planning and preparation for implementing PdM is also necessary.

 Some questions you should answer along the way include: Do I have the data available, and is it measuring the right things?
 Is the data trustworthy?
 Are we monitoring in real time or near real time?
 Is my staff ready and willing to use data more?
 How much does each piece of equipment cost to replace, and what’s my tolerance for allowing each asset to fail?